JamesLavin/local_hexdocs/README.md

 ### Running `LocalHexdocs`

-Once you're happy with your package configuration (whether you choose to create a `packages.txt` file or `/packages/*.txt` files or use the `default_packages.txt` file), you can run this script to pull down the latest documentation for each library with this command, executed from the main directory :
+Once you're happy with your package configuration (whether you choose to create a `packages.txt` file or files in `/packages/` or use the `default_packages.txt` file), you can pull down the latest documentation for each package with this command, executed from the main directory:

 ```
 elixir local_docs.exs get